github/rest-api-docs-md/repos/{owner}/{repo}/environments/{environment_name}/variables/{name}/get.md

 - `repo` (string, required): The name of the repository without the `.git` extension.
 The name is not case sensitive.
 - `environment_name` (string, required): The name of the environment.
 The name must be URL encoded.
 For example, any slashes in the name must be replaced with `%2F`.
 - `name` (string, required): The name of the variable.

+## Operation Description

+Gets a specific variable in an environment.

+Authenticated users must have collaborator access to a repository to create, update, or read variables.

+OAuth tokens and personal access tokens (classic) need the `repo` scope to use this endpoint.